microsoft/arcticseals/README.md

     * Alternatively, it is also ok if your code only builds from within an IDE; if so just make a note of that in your `README.md`.
 * If applicable, add a script that runs your code to the root directory.
 If it takes command line arguments, please show help text if it is run without arguments.

+## Notes

+Additional notes from 10/16/2018 NOAA sync meeting.

+* Filename timestamps with very small millisecond values are actually for the previous second.
+Metadata for a given image will have the correct timestamp.

 # Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a